 What is required for a regen event to happen?

 Temperature is one of the biggest factors.
 The engine control system must be able to get the exhaust hot enough to initiate a regen.
 Trucks that make frequent short trips often cannot achieve the proper thresholds.
 Driving your Cummins on the highway for at least 30 minutes will often allow the system

 If the truck fails to complete a regen cycle, or cannot regen often enough, the DPF may begin to fill up and become a restriction in the exhaust system.
 An improper air/fuel ratio created by a weak turbo, stuck EGR valve, or the wrong tuning can also cause the DPF to fill up quickly.
 When this happens, the

 check engine light may come on, and the driver will often see warning messages, such as “Service Particulate Filter System.”
 If the condition continues, the control system may limit vehicle speed and power.

 How do I fix a clogged DPF?

 If you are seeing warning messages or engine trouble codes related to the DPF, please bring your Cummins in for service as soon as possible.
 If the problem is addressed early, it is often less expensive to fix.
 Sometimes the problem can be addressed using a professional scan tool to force a regen.
 General engine control issues, such as turbo and EGR problems, can cause the DPF to clog prematurely.
 Malfunctioning exhaust sensors can also cause the conditions mentioned above, so accurate diagnostics are important to ensure the problem is solved correctly.
-Complete DPF replacement may be the needed in some instances.
-Luke’s Auto Repair and Diesel offers a full range of diagnostics and repair services for the DPF system on your Cummins.
+Complete DPF replacement may be needed in some instances.
+Luke’s Auto Repair and Diesel offer a full range of diagnostics and repair services for the DPF system on your Cummins.